adoley/ethereum-smart-contracts/README.md

 # Smart Contracts
  (1) ballot.sol
-	(i) Smart contract to conduct election
+........*Smart contract to conduct election
-       (ii) Here the Election Commisioner deploy the smart contract
+........*Here the Election Commisioner deploy the smart contract
-       (iii) Election Commisioner add the voters
+........*Election Commisioner add the voters
-       (iv) Election Commisioner add the condidates contesting the election
+........*Election Commisioner add the condidates contesting the election
-       (v) General voters can only vote once
+........*General voters can only vote once
-       (vi) Everyone can see how many votes a candidate have received
+........*Everyone can see how many votes a candidate have received
-       (vii) Election Commisioner can view Voters,Candidates, number of Voters and number of Candidates
+........*Election Commisioner can view Voters,Candidates, number of Voters and number of Candidates